jcame/virome_analysis-FOOD/README.md

 - :: Anaconda version 3
 - R-base version 4.1.1 or higher | make sure the "tidyverse" package is installed

-To implement the workflow, you will have to install the following dependencies:
+To implement the workflow, you will have to install the following dependencies and create a "bin" directory:
 ```
+mkdir bin

 conda install -c bioconda trimmomatic
 conda install -c bioconda seqkit
 conda install -c bioconda bbmap